 As Turkish President Recep Tayyip Erdoğan escalates his assaults on democracy and human rights, POMED’s Turkey Program Coordinator Merve Tahiroğlu moderated a panel with Human Rights Watch’s Emma Sinclair-Webb, the Middle East Institute’s Gönül Tol, and Al-Monitor’s Amberin Zaman about the latest developments.
-The panel discussed why Erdoğan is cranking up repression, the impact on the ground, and European and U.S. responses.
+The April 21, 2021 panel, “Turkey’s Intensifying Crackdown: What It Means and What’s at Stake,” discussed why Erdoğan is cranking up repression, the impact on the ground, and European and U.S. responses.

 - The last few years we have seen an unprecedented crackdown on critics using the criminal justice system—targeting journalists, rights defenders, politicians, or lawyers through arbitrary detention.
 Now, we are seeing the hollowing out of democratic institutions and checks and balances.